 Q: Who currently owns and operates the Auburn Airport?

 A: The Airport has always been owned by the City of Auburn but just recently went through a management change.
-Previously, a private company operated the day to day operations with the airport now being directed maintained by City of Auburn Employees.
+Previously, a private company operated the day to day operations of Dick-Scobee Field, with the airport now being directly maintained by City of Auburn and its Employees.

 Q: Does the Airport have Tie-Down Spaces and or Hangar spaces available for rent right now?